tum-ens/urbs/doc/mathdoc.rst

 Commodity Tuples
 ^^^^^^^^^^^^^^^^

-Commodity tuples represents combinations of defined commodities.
+Commodity tuples represent combinations of defined commodities.
 These are represented by the set :math:`C_{vq}`.
 A member :math:`c_{vq}` in set :math:`C_{vq}` is a commodity :math:`c` of commodity type :math:`q` in site :math:`v`.
 For example, `(Mid, Elec, Demand)` is interpreted as commodity `Elec` of commodity type `Demand` in site `Mid`.